 Thank you.

-Second Debt Collection Letter from Attorney
+— Second Debt Collection Letter from Attorney

 In some cases, a single letter may not be enough.
 This is where reminders can come in handy.
 About one week before the payment is due, send a follow-up letter.
 You can also plan ahead and send a letter that arrives on or around the date the payment is due.

-Use this debt collection letter sample to formulate your message:
+Use this debt collection sample letter to formulate your message:

 Re: Follow-up for Invoice #123-001 from [your firm's name]